 Medical production and operation enterprises involved in criminal, investigation or administrative procedure for commercial bribery will be listed in the Adverse Records of Commercial Briberies by provincial health and family planning administrative department.
 Pursuant to the Provisions on the Establishment of Adverse Records of Commercial Briberies in the Medicine Purchase and Sales Industry enforced on March 1, 2014 by the National Health and Family Planning Commission, if medical production and operation enterprises are listed into the Adverse Records of Commercial Briberies for the first time, their production shall not be purchased by public medical institutions, and medical and health institutions receiving financial subsidies in local province in two years from public of the record, and public medical institutions, and medical and health institutions receiving financial subsidies or purchasing process.
-If medical production and operation enterprises are listed into the Adverse Records or more times in five years, their production may not be purchased by public medical institutions, and medical and health institutions, and medical and health institutions may not be purchased by public medical institutions and operation enterprises are listed into the Adverse Records of Commercial Briberies twice or more times in five years, their production may not be purchased by public medical institutions, and medical and health institutions receiving financial subsidies nationwide in two years from public of the record.
+If medical production and operation enterprises are listed into the Adverse Record or more times in five years, their production may not be purchased by public medical institutions, and medical and health institutions, and medical and health institutions may not be purchased by public medical institutions, and medical and health institutions may not be purchased by public medical institutions, and medical and health institutions may not be purchased by public medical institutions, and medical and health institutions from public of the record.